WillieMaddox/Airbus_SDC_dup/RESEARCH.md

 For each pattern, the green and red boxes outline of the first and second `768 x 768` images, respectively.
 The regions where they overlap is shaded along with the number of `256 x 256` tiles contained in the overlap.
 In all there is one 9-tile overlap pattern, four 6-tile overlap patterns, four 4-tile patterns, four 3-tile patterns, eight 2-tile patterns, and four 1-tile patterns.

----
-In the following example, only the regions bounded by green boxes are duplicates.
+For example, only the regions bounded by green boxes are duplicates.

 ![Example3](notebooks/figures/001234638.jpg_dde85f1d2.jpg_07.jpg)